-Table 3.3 Evaluation of the likely significant effects of the proposed development in view of the Conservation Objectives of the Lower River Suir SAC [002137] (NPWS, 2017).
+Table 2.3Evaluation of the likely significant effects of the proposed development in view of the Conservation Objectives of the Lower River Suir SAC [002137] (NPWS, 2017).

 Qualifying Interest Conservation Objective as per NPWS (2017) Does the proposed development provide for any potential delay or interruption in the achievement of this Conservation Objective, as defined by its Attributes and Targets?
-Likely Significant Effect Atlantic salt meadows (Glauco- Puccinellietalia maritimae) [1330] "To restore the favourable conservation condition of Atlantic salt meadows (Glauco-Puccinellietalia maritimae) in Lower River Suir SAC" The proposed development occurs c .
-22.2 km upstream of this habitat within the Lower River Suir SAC.
-The proposed development will not result in the loss of any of this habitat within this European site.
+Likely Significant Effect Atlantic salt meadows (Glauco- Puccinellietalia maritimae) [1330] "To restore the favourable conservation condition of Atlantic salt meadows (Glauco-Puccinellietalia maritimae) in Lower River Suir SAC" This habitat does not occur at the location of the proposed development or within the 150m area surveyed.
+The nearest location of this habitat reported in the conservation objectives documentation is at a distance of 17.3km downstream of the proposed development (NPWS, 2017).
 Considering the distance between the proposed development and this European site, as well as the assimilative capacity of the watercourses, potential indirect water quality impacts, such as accidental discharge of pollutants during the construction phase, will have dissipated by the time they have reached the Lower River Suir SAC.
-Therefore, the proposed development will not give rise to any likely significant effects on the conservation objectives of this qualifying interest within the Lower River SAC.
-No Mediterranean salt meadows (Juncetalia maritimi) [1410] "To restore the favourable conservation condition of Mediterranean salt meadows (Juncetalia maritimi) in Lower River Suir SAC" The proposed development occurs c.
-22.2 km upstream of this habitat within the Lower River Suir SAC.
-The proposed development will not result in the loss of any of this habitat within this European site.
+Common Cordgrass is an invasive species that is already established within the Lower River Suir SAC (NPWS, 2017).
+Given the considerable distance between the proposed development and this SAC, it is unlikely that the construction works could cause the spread of this species over 17km downstream and result in a significant increase in the cover of Common Cordgrass within the SAC.
+Therefore, the proposed development will not give rise to any likely significant effects on the conservation objectives of this qualifying interest within No Mediterranean salt meadows (Juncetalia maritimi) [1410] "To restore the favourable conservation condition of Mediterranean salt meadows (Juncetalia maritimi) in Lower River Suir SAC" the Lower River Suir SAC.
+This habitat does not occur at the location of the proposed development or within the 150m area surveyed.
+The nearest location of this habitat reported in the conservation objectives documentation is at a distance of 22.2km downstream of the proposed development (NPWS, 2017).
 Considering the distance between the proposed development and this European site, as well as the assimilative capacity of the watercourses, potential indirect water quality impacts, such as accidental discharge of pollutants during the construction phase, will have dissipated by the time they have reached the Lower River Suir SAC.
-Therefore, the proposed development will not give rise to any likely significant effects on the conservation objectives of this qualifying interest within the Lower River SAC.
-No Water courses of plain to montane levels with the Ranunculion fluitantis and Callitricho- Batrachion vegetation [3260] "To maintain the favourable conservation condition of Water courses of plain to montane levels with the Ranunculion fluitantis and Callitricho-Batrachion vegetation in Lower River Suir SAC" This qualifying interest is limited to the freshwater extents of this European site, c .
-20.5 km from the proposed development in a tributary of the River Suir.
-The proposed development will not result in the loss of any of this habitat within this European site.
-Considering the distance between the proposed development and this European site, as well as the assimilative capacity of the watercourses, potential indirect water quality impacts, such as accidental discharge of pollutants during the construction phase, will have dissipated by the time they have reached the Lower River Suir SAC.
+Common Cordgrass is an invasive species that is already established within the Lower River Suir SAC (NPWS, 2017).
+Given the considerable distance between the proposed development and this SAC, it is unlikely that the construction works could cause the spread of this species over 17km downstream and result in a significant increase in the cover of Common Cordgrass within the SAC.
 Therefore, the proposed development will not give rise to any likely significant effects on the conservation objectives of this qualifying interest within the Lower River Suir SAC.
 No